Death CafeIn Renfrew County

 - Alongside tea, coffee, CAKE or muffins (if it is a morning event)

 Most of all, it is a warm and welcoming space and there are always gluten free options at the cafes I host.
 Bring a friend and experience something different and new!
-Death Cafes are offered several times per year in Renfrew County.
+Death Cafes are offered several times per year in Renfrew County. **Please note: all death cafes on hold until space allows in-person gatherings again.

 “The conversation flowed freely with the kind of discussion that occurs when people really listen to each other.
 Although it is a serious topic, we laughed and shared funny anecdotes and sober thoughts, knowing that the things we shared would stay within the group.
 The 2 ½ hours passed so quickly that we ended up chatting for another ½ hour.
 I highly recommend this opportunity to anyone who enjoys interesting conversation that is open and comfortable……often not the case when talking about death.
 Try it out~ you will be pleasantly surprised at what you might learn.”